prakashbahadurchand/ThakuriX-CSKit/README.md

 How to Create Your Own Google Chrome Extension: [FreeCodeCamp.org](https://www.freecodecamp.org/news/building-chrome-extension/)

-> ## Who cares what you think, who cares what you believe, who cares whats going on your life, the only person who knows you better is just you.
+> ## Who cares what you think, who cares what you believe, who cares whats going on your life, the only person who knows you better is just you. ~ Prakash Bahadur Chand

 ### Features: ###
 - Vision Book New Tab For Better Focus & Concentration on On Positivity.